Hey, you. Unreasonably Intense Sports Parent.

 You just want her to win (and have fun).

-I want him to excel.
-I want him to win.
-I want him to have fun.
+I want him to excel, to win, to have fun.

+So, yeah, I’m a sports parent.
 I yell, too.
 I’m into it.
-No matter the score, no matter if he’s pitching or batting or playing the field, I watch with an alert and practiced eye and mentally record the advice I’ll give him later when we’re out in the back yard playing catch.
+No matter the score, no matter if he’s pitching or batting or playing the field, I watch with an alert and practiced eye and mentally record the advice I’ll give him later when we’re out in the backyard playing catch.

 And I yell.
 Boy, do I yell.